mohammadrezaeicode/mr-excel-repo/README.md

 Each sheet has options for customization.
 You can change the sheet name using name, adjust the tab name color with tabColor, control visibility with state, add protection to a sheet via protectionOption, and implement sorting and filtering using sortAndfilter.
 In the example below, we will demonstrate how to utilize these properties.
 Additionally, for Excel file information, we offer options such as creator, created, notSave, and modified.

-\*Note: Please use the protectionOption only when necessary, as it may potentially lead to broken generated files.
-We recommend avoiding the use of other sheet options as well.
+<p style="color:red">*Note: Please use the protectionOption only when necessary, as it may potentially lead to broken generated files.
+We recommend avoiding the use of other sheet options as well.</p>

-\*Important Note: Excel file information such as 'name', 'created', and 'modified' is extremely sensitive.
+<p style="color:red">*Important Note: Excel file information such as 'name', 'created', and 'modified' is extremely sensitive.
 If incorrect values are used, it can result in Excel file generation issues.
-Please exercise extra caution and ensure accurate values for these attributes to avoid any potential disruptions.
+Please exercise extra caution and ensure accurate values for these attributes to avoid any potential disruptions.</p>

 <details>
 <summary>Display code</summary>